KnpLabs/KnpMenuBundle/Resources/doc/01-Basic-Menus.markdown

 Creating Menus: The Basics
 ==========================

 Let's face it, creating menus sucks.
-Menus - are common aspect of any site - can range from simple, mundane tasks to giant monsters of headache and code.
+Menus - a common aspect of any site - can range from being simple and mundane to giant monsters that become a headache to code and maintain.

 This bundle solves the issue by giving you a small, yet powerful and flexible framework for handling your menus.
 While most of the examples shown here